Our Mission, Vision & Values

 10. Community Relations: Throughout the year, Lifeline of Ohio sponsors a combination of special events, broadcast and print interviews, and community campaigns in an effort to promote public awareness about organ and tissue donation.

-Lifeline of Ohio Organ procurement, Inc. (LOOP) has adopted a Corporate Compliance & Ethics Program to define our ethical standards, principles, and values.
+Lifeline of Ohio has adopted a Corporate Compliance & Ethics Program to define our ethical standards, principles, and values.
 This program provides guidance in complying with the laws and regulations that govern our business activities.
-We want to ensure compliance not only with these laws and regulations, but also with the high ethical standards that are an integral and vital part of LOOP’s mission.
+We want to ensure compliance not only with these laws and regulations, but also with the high ethical standards that are an integral and vital part of Lifeline of Ohio’s mission.
 An essential part of our Compliance & Ethics Program is the Corporation’s Code and Principles of Conduct.

 There are several methods available to individuals to report compliance and ethics issues or concerns.
 Feel free to use any of the following resources to address your questions or concerns about compliance-related policies and procedures: